 The text of the Terms and Conditions of Investment is annexed to this Sales Prospectus in this document.
 The Terms and Conditions of Investment may be amended by the Company.
-Amendments to the Terms and Conditions of Investment require the approval of BaFin.
+Amendments to the Terms and Conditions of Investment require the approval of the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht, "BaFin").
 Amendments to the fund's investment principles are only permitted on the condition that the Company makes an offer to investors either to redeem their units at no additional cost prior to the amendments taking effect or to exchange their units, free of charge, for units of investment undertakings having comparable investment principles, provided such investment undertakings are managed by the Company or by another entity belonging to its group of companies.